ultraio/docs-blockchain/docs/blockchain/contracts/nft-contract/nft-actions/mkfctofr.a.experimental.md

 # mkfctofr.a

-Make a buy offer on a given factory.
+Make a buy offer on an Uniq factory.

 ## Technical Behavior

 The offer should be done at the time which is in the range of trading window of the factory.

 The action stores the offer to `fctoffer.a` table with the specified arguments.
-The new offer ID is read from `next.fctofr` table whose value field is then incremented.
+The new offer ID is read from `next.fctofr` table whose `value` field is then incremented.

 `eosio.nftram` pays RAM usage.